claresudbery/clare-wiki-ably/pages/think/events/workshops/energisers-warmups.md

   - left, line, right, square, circle, middle, down, up, bendy, big, please
 - the other(s) try/tries to draw the picture.

+### The Counting Game

+- People take it in turns to say (or type in the chat) numbers
+- You can't talk over anyone
+- You can't say more than one number
+- You have to go back to the beginning if those rules are broken
+- You're trying to count from one to ten

 ## Links to Games Elsewhere

 - [Play14](https://play14.org/) has a lot of games listed [here](https://play14.org/games/), and some remote-friendly games [here](trello.com/b/wAp7ZnnX/remote-friendly-games)